-Batches the computation done by the decorated function.
+Batches all the inputs tensors to the computation done by the function.

 So, for example, in the following code